Vera0011/Minecraft_Data/README.md

-# Minecraft_data
+# MINECRAFT_DATA
-A Minecraft NPM module who integrates some objects from Minecraft, like:
-- Biomes
-- Structures
-- Items
-- Blocks
-- Mobs
-- Enchantments
-- Effects

-Programmed By Vera (Discord tag: Vera#0011)
+An NPM module that includes a library on all possible aspects of Minecraft, for public use and constantly updated.Some of the options are: mods, enchantments, effects, structures, biomes...

+Programmed by Vera and helped by the Discord server team "Minecraft Español" ([Link to the server](https://discord.gg/mc-es))
 ## Documentation:
 - **Español**: [Click Aquí](https://github.com/Vera0011/Minecraft_data/blob/master/docs/apiEs.md)
 - **English**: [Click Here](https://github.com/Vera0011/Minecraft_data/blob/master/docs/apiEn.md)